 - Make that first impression lead to a second

-There are far more than 100 ecommerce web design tips you can do to ramp up the power on your website, but these should give you a good foundation to get started.
-Think of this as a checklist that you can go through from time to time to check your progress.
+There are far more than 100 ecommerce website design tips you can do to ramp up the power on your website, but these should give you a good foundation to get started.
+Think of this as a web design checklist that you can go through from time to time to check your progress.